MaximDubrovin/meteor-uploadcare/README.md

 Knowing image's original URL you can apply various <a href="https://uploadcare.com/documentation/cdn/#image-operations" target="_blank">image operations</a> on it such as resize, crop, blur, rotate, return progressive jpeg image,  set image quality and much more.

 _Examples of URL image operations:_

 http://www.ucarecdn.com/c5b7dd84-c0e2-48ff-babc-d23939f2c6b4/-/preview/480x480/-/quality/lightest/

 http://www.ucarecdn.com/9eaf4b7b-6688-43e9-a6e5-9690142d765a/-/preview/-/blur/10/

 http://www.ucarecdn.com/13448644-f240-4171-bad7-8e079eee491a/-/preview/-/grayscale/

 http://www.ucarecdn.com/ec8850a1-7d02-4af0-ad92-dbac0d169408/-/preview/-/quality/best/-/progressive/yes/

 ## Storing and Deleting files vie REST API

-Widget uploads files immediately after choosing to speed up users interaction with you app and makes UI async which allows user to do other stuff.
+Widget uploads files immediately after user choosed them.
+It happens to speed up users interaction with you app and makes UI async which allows user to do other stuff.
 This can be a real time saver.

 By default uploaded __files will be available in Uploadcare storage for 24 hours__ from URL or UUID (via REST API).